-If you want to sell your apartment, this is the pie to have baking in the oven when the prospective buyers come in!
+If you want to sell your apartment, this Spice Apple Pie is the one to have baking in the oven when the prospective buyers come in!
 It was also one of my Father’s favorites.
 He loved fruit and anything made with fruit.
 If he ordered rice pudding (another favorite), he would mix it with canned peaches or fruit cocktail.
 When he ordered Poire Belle Helene (a perfectly poached pear with chocolate sauce, toasted almonds and whipped cream), he called it fruit.
 He loved Filet of Sole Veronique because it was made with grapes.
 He also ate loads of fresh fruit and was always fascinated by the new fruits I would bring to the table.
 I think Dad’s favorite fruit was apples.
 He loved to eat them raw; but Dad also loved Baked Apples, Candied Apples which we often ate after ice skating, Apple Sauce and Apple Pie.

 Prep time: 30 minutes

 Spiced Apple Pie

 - 10 Servings

 - 3 pounds Granny Smith Apples peeled, cored, and sliced thinly